frbrigagao/DL4H-Reproduce-KeyClass/README.md

 The log file for the training run will be saved at `/logs/[experimentname].log`.

-# 4. Running Multiple Training Runs with Different Hyperparamaters
+# 4. Executing Multiple Training Runs with Different Hyperparameters

 To facilitate **executing multiple training runs automatically** with **different hyperparameters**, we've developed the following scripts:
 - `run_experiments.py`: Executes training runs for benchmark datasets (single-label).